JuliuszZiomek/juliuszziomek.github.io/_pages/bo.md

 Here, we have 5 points, based on which we construct a model of the function (solid line) and compute its uncertainty (shaded regions).
 In the example above, we have used a _surrogate model_ called  [Gaussian Process](https://en.wikipedia.org/wiki/Gaussian_process).

 Given this model, we can now select the most promising point to try next!
 Usually, we want to try a point that has a large extrapolated value, but at the same time, we want to explore regions with high uncertainty to learn more about the function.
 A criterion that balances those two requirements is called an _acquisition function_.
-Given the model of the function $\mu()$ and its uncertainty $\sigma()$, a popular acquisition function called UCB, takes the form of
+Given the model of the function $\mu(\cdot)$ and its uncertainty $\sigma(\cdot)$, a popular acquisition function called UCB, takes the form of

 $$ \alpha(x) = \mu(x) + \beta \sigma(x) $$